General Assembly

 "What decisions require general assembly approval in Turkish companies?"

-Our experienced attorneys can help you navigate General Assembly resolutions and compliance under Turkish company law.
+Our experienced attorneys can help you navigate general assembly and corporate governance under Turkish law.

 Schedule a Consultation